Atlas (computer): Muse becomes Atlas

 When the Brunt Committee heard of new and much faster US designs, the Univac LARC and IBM STRETCH, they were able to gain the attention of the National Research Development Corporation (NRDC), responsible for moving technologies from war-era research groups into the market.
 Over the next eighteen months, they held numerous meetings with prospective customers, engineering teams at Ferranti and EMI, and design teams at Manchester and the Royal Radar Establishment.

 In spite of all this effort, by the summer of 1958, there was still no funding available from the NRDC.
 Kilburn decided to move things along by building a smaller Muse to experiment with various concepts.
 This was paid for using funding from the Mark 1 Computer Earnings Fund, which collected funds by renting out time on the University's Mark 1.
 Soon after the project started, in October 1958, Ferranti decided to become involved.
 In May 1959 they received a grant of £300,000 from the NRDC to build the system, which would be returned from the proceeds of sales.
 At some point during this process, the machine was renamed Atlas.

 The detailed design was completed by the end of 1959, and the construction of the compilers was proceeding.
 However, the Supervisor operating system was already well behind.
 This led to David Howarth, newly hired at Ferranti, expanding the operating system team from two to six programmers.
-In what is described as a Herculean effort, led by the tireless and energetic Howarth, the team eventually delivered a Supervisor consisting of 35,000 lines of assembler language which had support for multiprogramming to solve the problem of peripheral handling.
+In what is described as a Herculean effort, led by the tireless and energetic Howarth (who completed his Ph.D. in physics at age 22), the team eventually delivered a Supervisor consisting of 35,000 lines of assembler language which had support for multiprogramming to solve the problem of peripheral handling.